-Climbing and access information for this peak is found on page 322.
+Climbing and access information for this peak is on Page 322 of the book.

-I climbed this route on 7/26/17.
-After an unsuccessful attempt at the southwest ridge of Freeman Peak (getting as high as 9,650-9,700 feet), and not wanting to go back to camp with my tail between my legs, I attempted the Northwest Face of Monument Peak.
-It had been calling me all morning; it looked so close and appeared to be doable.
+After an unsuccessful attempt at the southwest ridge of Freeman Peak (getting as high as 9,650-9,700 feet), and not wanting to go back to camp with my tail between my legs, I attempted the northwest face of Monument Peak.
+It had been calling me all morning.
+It looked so close and appeared to be doable.

-I descended 700 feet down a rotten, steep gully on the south side of the southwest ridge of Freeman Peak.
+I descended 700 vertical feet down a rotten, steep gully on the South Side of the Southwest Ridge of Freeman Peak.
 Here, I reached the upper basin of the North Fork Kirtley Creek drainage.
 I crossed the small inlet stream above the unnamed lake in this basin at about the 9,000-foot contour line.

-I descended the Class 2 southwest ridge of Monument Peak (which from the summit is initially a west trending ridge that soon turns southwest) and dropped off the southwest ridge at about 8,400 feet to descend to the North Fork Kirtley Creek.
-Here, I crossed at about 7,650 feet.
-Then I scrambled up the steep tundra slopes of the south side of the southwest ridge of Freeman Peak to reach the ridge and then descend back to my camp along Freeman Creek Road.
+I descended the Class 2 Southwest Ridge of Monument Peak (which from the summit is initially a west trending ridge that soon turns southwest) and dropped off the Southwest Ridge at about 8,400 feet to descend to the North Fork Kirtley Creek.
+I crossed the creek at about 7,650 feet.
+Then I scrambled up the steep tundra slopes of the South Side of the Southwest Ridge of Freeman Peak to reach the ridge crest and then descended back to my camp along Freeman Creek Road.

 Southwest Ridge via Freeman Peak’s SW Ridge Route, Class 2 by Livingston Douglas

-The Kirtley Creek Road Access [p.
-328, (B)(1)] is currently blocked by private property.
+The Kirtley Creek Road Access [(B)(1) on Page 328] is currently blocked by private property.
 Worse yet, private property extends about 1/3 of the way up the Southwest Ridge of Monument Peak.
-Consequently, though 4WD jeep roads that cross the desert terrain do exist, driving across them to the base of Monument Peak’s southwest ridge via Geertson Creek Road is not an option either.
-Please consult the Salmon-Challis NF/Salmon NF Map to see the private property coverage of the lower section of Monument Peak’s Southwest Ridge.
+Consequently, though 4WD jeep roads that cross the desert terrain do exist, driving across them to the base of Monument Peak’s Southwest Ridge via Geertson Creek Road is not an option either.
+Please consult the Salmon-Challis NF/Salmon National Forest Map to see the private property coverage of the lower section of Monument Peak’s Southwest Ridge.
 Contact the BLM/FS office in Salmon, Idaho for more current updates.
 Fortunately, there is a way to avoid the privately-owned land.

-The publicly-accessible approach is via Freeman Creek Road [p.
-328, (A)(3.1)].
-From the junction with Carmen Creek Road, turn R/E and drive up Freeman Creek Road for 2.9 miles to a fork in the road (5,349′).
+The publicly-accessible approach is via Freeman Creek Road [(A)(3.1) on Page 328].
+From the junction with Carmen Creek Road, turn R/E and drive up Freeman Creek Road for 2.9 miles to a fork in the road (5,349 feet).
 Park in the grassy field on the S side of the road (2WD).
 Please be aware that horse owners often park here and disembark to go horseback riding, so they need room to turn their horse trailers around to return back down to Carmen Creek Road.
 If you have a 4WD with decent ground clearance, you can drive up the unmarked right fork for 1-1/2 miles (stay L at an umarked road junction early on) to where the road reaches the mouth of a short drainage that is squeezed between the Freeman Creek drainage and the NF Kirtley Creek drainage.
 This is the 4WD parking area.
 The parking area here is limited to only 1-2 vehicles.

-You are currently standing at the base of the SW ridge of Freeman Peak at just over 6,000′ elevation.
-The game plan is to climb Freeman Peak’s SW ridge for a ways, then drop into the NF Kirtley Creek drainage, cross it, then climb E up onto Monument Peak’s SW ridge, then follow the SW ridge to the summit of Monument Peak.
-The easiest part of this climb is Monument’s SW ridge, a gentle Class 2 endeavor that can be ascended on horseback to the summit.
+You are currently standing at the base of the Southwest Ridge of Freeman Peak at just over 6,000 feet in elevation.
+The game plan is to climb Freeman Peak’s Southwest Ridge for a ways, drop into the North Fork Kirtley Creek drainage, cross it, then climb E up onto Monument Peak’s Southwest Ridge, then follow the Southwest Ridge to the summit of Monument Peak.
+The easiest part of this climb is Monument’s Southwest Ridge, a gentle Class 2 endeavor that can be ascended on horseback to the summit.
 The hard part is getting there.

-Follow the LHS of the cattle fence steeply upward on the edge of a forest.
-The fence row ends about 350′ up from the road and you must circumvent it via a minor cliff band where there is a gap between the end of the fence and the rocky cliff band.
-This point is about 50′ to the L of the main fence line that you’ve been ascending.
+Follow the left side of the cattle fence steeply upward on the edge of a forest.
+The fence row ends about 350 vertical feet up from the road and you must circumvent it via a minor cliff band where there is a gap between the end of the fence and the rocky cliff band.
+This point is about 50 feet to the left of the main fence line that you’ve been ascending.

 Once above the cattle fence, continue up the steep grass, staying to the climber’s right of the forest.
-After another 200′ of uphill, you’ll reach the better-defined, wide SW ridge of Freeman Peak.
+After another 200 feet of uphill, you’ll reach the better-defined, wide Southwest Ridge of Freeman Peak.
 It’s wide open terrain here and you’ll enjoy the views and the climb.
 Just remember where this point is (either by GPS or altimeter) because you need to return this way on your descent and you don’t want to mistakenly overshoot this point.
-Turn around and look down at the cattle pond, which is now over 500′ below you.
+Turn around and look down at the cattle pond, which is now over 500 vertical feet below you.
 That visual identification will help you in the descent back to the jeep road.

 From Point 7930, climb up through some forested areas on the ridge.
 The ridge terrain changes back to sagebrush/tundra in the 8,000-foot to 8,250-foot area.
 [NOTE: I continued up the Southwest Ridge of Freeman Peak from here, in an attempt to climb it to the summit of Freeman Peak.
 After failing in that attempt, I descended to the upper reaches of the North Fork Kirtley Creek drainage and climbed the Northwest Face of Monument Peak.
 I descended the Southwest Ridge Route on Monument Peak and returned to Freeman Peak’s Southwest Ridge at the 8,250-foot level.]

 The open terrain on Freeman’s Southwest Ridge is the point from which to begin an easterly, diagonal descent to the North Fork Kirtley Creek drainage.
-From here, get a good look at the northwest face of Monument Peak’s Southwest Ridge.
-Establish your line of ascent now (or during your descent to the creek) because you will lose visibility down near the creek due to the forested nature of the northwest face of the Southwest Ridge of Monument.
+From here, get a good look at the Northwest Face of Monument Peak’s Southwest Ridge.
+Establish your line of ascent now (or during your descent to the creek) because you will lose visibility down near the creek due to the forested nature of the Northwest Face of the Southwest Ridge of Monument Peak.
 Your objective is to cross the North Fork Kirtley Creek at the 7,600-foot level and reach Monument’s Southwest Ridge at a flattish ridge section at 8,350 feet.
 Notice the imposing cliffs on the left-side of the ridge face.
 When climbing up through the moderately-steep forest, if you err then err to the climber’s right rather than the climber’s left.

-Leave Freeman Peak’s Southwest Ridge in the 8,000’-8,250’ area (my descent route put me back on Freeman Peak’s Southwest Ridge at 8,250’) and descend in an easterly direction.
+Leave Freeman Peak’s Southwest Ridge in the 8,000-foot to 8,250-foot area (my descent route put me back on Freeman Peak’s Southwest Ridge at 8,250 feet) and descend in an easterly direction.
 This is a diagonal, descending traverse and involves side-hilling on steep sagebrush/tundra.
-Thankfully, you are In open terrain and you will have elk trails to help you as the terrain steepens lower down.
-Aim for a creek-side meadow at 7,600-feet (visible on the Homer Youngs Peak quadrangle).
+Thankfully, you are in open terrain and you will have elk trails to help you as the terrain steepens lower down.
+Aim for a creek-side meadow at 7,600 feet (visible on the Homer Youngs Peak quadrangle).
 Since the terrain steepens as you near the creek, you won’t see this meadow until you are right on top of it.
 You might even disturb a large herd of elk in the creek-side meadow, as I did.
 This is a remote place that sees little human activity.

 After reaching the North Fork Kirtley Creek (7,600 feet), bash your way through the thick brush and blowdown to reach the far side of the creek drainage.
 Make your way up through the moderately steep forest in a southeasterly direction.
 When you reach the Southwest Ridge of Monument Peak, your hard work is over.
 Turn around and take a look down at the creek-side meadow from whence you came.
 When you return to this spot on the ridge, that meadow will help you establish your line of descent back down to the North Fork Kirtley Creek.
 You will also get an excellent view of the open terrain leading from the meadow back up onto Freeman Peak’s Southwest Ridge.
 Yes, you will have to ascend 650 feet or so to get back up onto Freeman Peak’s Southwest Ridge.
 But at least you’ve avoided encountering an angry, gun-toting rancher by staying well away from the private land farther down the ridge.